- Public Services

-Due to a state mandate – as part of compliance with Public Act 399, Part 14A – a residential cross connection control program will be implemented by the City of Royal beginning in December 2018.
+Due to a State mandate – as part of compliance with Public Act 399, Part 14A – a residential cross connection control program has been implemented by the City of Royal.

 Cross Connection Control Program FAQs

-It means every residential property will have an inspection of the water sources on the EXTERIOR of their home.
-The city has contracted with HydroCorp of Troy to begin inspections during a two-week period the week of Dec.
-3, 2018 – weather permitting – and then begin again in the spring of 2019.
-The entire inspection process to complete all residential properties in the city will take five years.
+Every residential property will have an inspection of the water sources on the EXTERIOR of their home.
+The City has contracted with HydroCorp of Troy.
+The entire inspection process to complete all residential properties in the City will take five years.
 This process will be repeated every ten years.

 Yes.
-These inspections are conducted in order to ensure compliance with state regulations to maintain the safety of our drinking water.
+These inspections are conducted in order to ensure compliance with State regulations to maintain the safety of our drinking water.
 HydroCorp is a contractor for the City, who by ordinance, has the authority to come onto private property to inspect all water sources.

 You will receive a letter from HydroCorp (on City of Royal Oak letterhead) approximately two-weeks prior to the inspection period for your neighborhood.
-HydroCorp inspectors will post a “sandwich” board sign in front of their vehicles notifying homeowners they are in the neighborhood while doing inspections.
-HydroCorp inspectors will always carry corporate identification, have brightly colored vests over their outerwear with the HydroCorp and or city logo.
+HydroCorp inspectors will post a “sandwich” board sign in front of their vehicles notifying homeowners they are in the neighborhood doing inspections.
+HydroCorp inspectors will always carry corporate identification, have brightly colored vests over their outerwear with the HydroCorp and/or City logo.

 The entire inspection is expected to last approximately 5 minutes.